Updated April 24, 2023

 If you have a job that boosts creativity, it could help promote your overall health.

-A creative person tends to find ways to keep themselves busy, which means they are less likely to suffer from boredom or need to look for things to do.
-It also allows them an opportunity for self-expression and helps them feel fulfilled.
+A creative person often wears many hats in their role and rarely struggles to find ways to keep themselves busy.
+This may mean they are less likely to suffer from boredom or need to look for things to do.
+Creative roles also allow them an opportunity for self-expression and helps them feel fulfilled.

 You’ll enjoy job security

-The benefits of creativity are varied, but one thing is certain: if you have a creative mind, then there will always be work out there for you.
-Why not take advantage of this fact by finding employment in an area where your skills can really shine?
-Your creativity may allow you to create a side hustle or even start your own business.
+The benefits of creativity are varied, but one thing is certain: if you have a creative skill set and the ability to showcase it in your job, then there will always be work out there for you in one way or another.
+Why not take advantage by finding employment in an area where your skills can really shine?
+Or think about finding a fulfilling side hustle or even starting your own business.

 List of high paying creative jobs